lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 --- abstract

-This document update RFC5019, and allows OCSP client to use SHA-256.
+This document updates RFC5019, and allows OCSP client to use SHA-256.
-RFC5019 compliant OCSP client still able to use SHA-1, but it might be obsolate in the future.
+An RFC5019 compliant OCSP client is still able to use SHA-1, but it might be obsolete in the future.

 --- middle